 Who We Are and What This Policy Covers

 Hey there!
 We're the folks behind a variety of products and services designed to help WordPress experts make more money.

 - Our mobile applications; and

-- Other products and services that are available on or through our websites (including, but not limited to, our guides and membership plans).
+- Other products and services that are available on or through our websites (including, but not limited to, our membership plans and WPlnk).